johnvusich/CnR/README.md

 Create a directory for your analysis by clicking 'New Directory'.
 Name your directory (ex: cutandrun).
 Navigate to the newly created CUT&amp;RUN directory.

+Make sure to upload your data (FASTQ files) into this directory.

 ## Make a samplesheet table
 In your CUT&amp;RUN directory, click 'New File'.
 Name the file 'samplesheet.csv'.
 Click the `⋮` symbol and select edit.
 Create the samplesheet table FOR YOUR DATA.
 Below is a template:
 ```